 Where a course has additional expenses, we make every effort to highlight them.
 These may include optional field trips, materials (e.g. art, design, engineering), security checks such as DBS, uniforms, specialist clothing or professional memberships.

-Fieldwork is an important part of our environmental hazard and disaster management teaching.
+Fieldwork is an important part of our environmental science with hazards and disaster management teaching.
 It deepens your understanding and brings the subject to life.

 We also have links with international organisations.
 These include: